CodeWizard100/CodeWizardOS/README.md

 Next you need to just build it creating new action.

-Building using gothub actions can take to one to two minutes
+Building using gothub actions can take one to two minutes